 Preventing osteoporosis means making lifestyle choices to reduce the risk of the disease.

 - Eat a healthy diet rich in calcium and vitamin D. Foods high in calcium include dairy products, such as milk, yogurt, and cheese.
-Other foods high in calcium include dark green leafy vegetables (such as collard greens, bok choy, spinach, and kale), broccoli, sardines, tofu, and almonds.
+Other foods high in calcium include dark green leafy vegetables (such as collard greens, bok choy, and kale), broccoli, sardines, tofu, and almonds.
 Milk is fortified with vitamin D. Certain fish and mushrooms are also high in vitamin D. If needed, heath care providers can offer guidance on taking calcium and vitamin D supplements.

 - Stay active.
 Weight-bearing exercises, such as walking, jogging, and dancing, can make bones stronger and help slow the rate of bone loss.

 - Cut down on alcohol.
 Drinking too much can lead to bone loss and increase the risk of fractures due to both bone loss and falling.
 If you drink alcohol, drink in moderation -- up to one drink a day for women and up to two drinks a day for men.
 One drink is a bottle of beer, a glass of wine, or a shot of liquor.